The Warriors (film): Plot

 When the group arrives at the 96th Street and Broadway station in Manhattan, they are pursued by police and separated.
-Three of them, Vermin, Cochise and Rembrandt, escape by boarding a subway car.
-Fox, struggling with a police officer, is thrown onto the tracks and is fatally hit by a passing train as Mercy flees the scene.
-Swan, Ajax, Snow and Cowboy are chased by the Baseball Furies into Riverside Park but defeat them in a brawl.
+Vermin, Cochise, and Rembrandt escape by boarding a subway car.
+Fox, struggling with a police officer, is thrown onto the tracks and killed by a passing train as Mercy flees the scene.
+The Baseball Furies chase Swan, Ajax, Snow, and Cowboy into Riverside Park, but they are defeated in a brawl.
 After the fight, Ajax sees a lone woman sitting on a park bench and leaves the group despite Swan's objections.
-When Ajax becomes sexually aggressive, the woman, revealed to be an undercover police officer, handcuffs him to the bench and arrests him.
+When Ajax becomes sexually aggressive, the woman reveals herself as an undercover police officer and arrests him with the help of uniformed officers.

-Upon arriving at Union Square, Vermin, Cochise and Rembrandt are seduced by an all-female gang called the Lizzies and invited into their hideout.
-They narrowly escape the Lizzies' subsequent attack, learning in the process that the gangland community believes the Warriors murdered Cyrus.
-Acting as a lone scout, Swan decides to return to the 96th Street station, where Mercy joins him (although he spurns her promiscuity).
-After reaching the Union Square station, they reunite with the remaining Warriors and engage in a fight with a roller-skating gang, the Punks, which allows Mercy to prove herself in combat.
+Upon arriving at Union Square station, Vermin, Cochise, and Rembrandt are seduced by an all-female gang called the Lizzies and invited into their hideout.
+They narrowly escape the Lizzies' subsequent attack, learning in the process that the gangland community and the police believe the Warriors murdered Cyrus.
+As a lone scout, Swan returns to the 96th Street station, where Mercy joins him (although he spurns her advances).
+After reaching the Union Square station by walking along the tracks, they reunite with the remaining Warriors and fight with an overalls-wearing roller skating gang, the Punks, which allows Mercy to prove herself in combat.
 Meanwhile, an unidentified gang member visits the Riffs and tells them that he saw Luther shoot Cyrus.

 At dawn, the Warriors finally reach Coney Island, only to find Luther and the Rogues waiting for them.
 Swan challenges Luther to single combat, but Luther pulls a gun instead.
-Swan dodges his shot and throws a switchblade (taken from one of the Punks) into Luther's wrist, disarming him.
+Swan dodges his shot and throws a switchblade into Luther's forearm, disarming him.
 The Riffs arrive, acknowledging the Warriors' courage and skill before apprehending the Rogues.
 As the Riffs descend upon him, Luther screams.
-The radio DJ announces that "the big alert has been called off" and salutes the Warriors with a song, "In the City."
-The film ends with Swan, Mercy and the rest of the gang walking down a Coney Island beach, illuminated by the rising sun.
+The radio DJ announces that the bounty on the Warriors has been cancelled and salutes them with a song, "In the City."
+The film ends with Swan, Mercy, and the rest of the gang walking down a Coney Island beach illuminated by the rising sun.